Editors Note: This article was originally published on 09/05/18 and has been completely revamped and updated for accuracy and comprehensiveness.

 You can temporarily fix the frame and prevent it from degrading further by using a tool like a screwdriver to remove the rotten wood and then filling the hole with putty.

 For more significant damages such as broken window panes, you need to replace the frames immediately.

-You’re also saving on energy costs and keeping your family safe.
+You’re also saving with energy efficiency and keeping your family safe.